puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

     sudo puppet agent -t

 While you haven't yet told Puppet to manage any resources on the system, you'll see a lot of text scroll by.
-Most of what you see is a process is called [pluginsync](https://docs.puppet.com/puppet/latest/plugins_in_modules.html#auto-download-of-agent-side-plugins-pluginsync).
+Most of what you see is a process called [pluginsync](https://docs.puppet.com/puppet/latest/plugins_in_modules.html#auto-download-of-agent-side-plugins-pluginsync).
 During pluginsync, any extensions installed on the master (such as custom facts, resource types, or providers) are copied to the Puppet agent before the